qyber-black/Code-MRSNet/README.md

 repository.
 The folder locations in data are determined by the real location of the `mrsnet.py` file (not symbolic links).
-These and other configuration values can be overwritten by providing a `~/.config/mrsnet.json` file (see `Cfg` class in `mrsnet.py` for details; generally this is not needed).
+These and other configuration values can be overwritten by providing a `~/.config/mrsnet.json` file (see `Cfg` class in `mrsnet/cfg.py` for details; generally this is not needed).
 If you change the location of the folders in data, you do have to make sure the submodule data is available in the new location.
 MRSNet does not search multiple paths.

+MRSNet uses a MRSNET_DEV environment variable for activating test and development code.
+It's values are explained in `mrsnet/cfg.py`, but this is only relevant for development and not the general operation.

 ## Simulating Spectra